quandhle/portfolio/README.md

 # Portfolio
-My name is Quan Le, and
+My name is Quan Le, and I like to program!

 ## Projects
 Myster Travel